deval2310/Memory-Allocation-Algorithms/README.md

 ## Tech Stack

-- *Frontend*: HTML, Taileind CSS, JavaScript
+- *Frontend*: HTML, Tailwind CSS, JavaScript

 ## How It Works